1315 Eﬀort Reporting: Certifying Eﬀort on Sponsored Projects

 - Ensure that sponsor imposed salary caps are calculated and appropriate salaries are recorded properly.

 - Assist covered individuals with understanding effort reports.

-- Ensure that effort reports are completed and certified and in accordance with Procedure 1315 PR.04: Effort Reporting .
+- Ensure that effort statements are completed and certified and in accordance with Procedure 1315 PR.04 Effort Reporting.

 - Retain supporting documentation related to salary and effort distributions.

-- Complete an effort report template(s) prior to the departure of a certifier from the University for those individuals for which the certifier is responsible to certify (including him/herself).
-Templates would be necessary if ERS is not yet available for the reporting period.
+- Complete a manual effort form template(s) prior to the departure of a certifier from the University for those individuals for which the certifier is responsible to certify (including him/herself).
+Templates would be necessary if Effort Certification Statements are not yet available for the reporting period.